How to buy the best smart speaker

-Smart speakers can be as cheap as £35, while some cost £300 or more.
-You should expect to spend around £90-£200 for a Best Buy or very good model.
-However, paying more is no guarantee of good sound quality.
-We’ve found poor-sounding models even at higher price points, so be sure to check out our reviews to ensure you don’t end up with a dud.
+However, beware that simply paying more or going for a big brand is no guarantee of getting the best sound quality.
+We’ve found awful-sounding Don’t Buy models costing well over £100, so be sure to check out our reviews to ensure you don’t end up with a dud.

-How can you make your existing speaker set-up smart?
+Can I make my existing speaker smart?

 Many newer speakers now have Chromecast Audio built in, which is often just called Chromecast but is different to the version that makes your TV smart.
-It also gives you multi-room support to link multiple speakers together into a larger setup, even between Chromecast-enabled speakers from different manufacturers.
+It also gives you multi-room support to link multiple speakers together into a larger setup, even between Chromecast-enabled speakers from different brands.

 What about features like multi-room and Bluetooth?